 - Grease a 9×5-inch loaf pan.

-- In another bowl, whisk together the sour cream, 1 cup sugar, the eggs, vanilla, lemon extract and lemon zest.
+In another bowl, whisk together the sour cream, 1 cup sugar, the eggs, vanilla, lemon juice and lemon zest.

 - Meanwhile, cook the 1/4 C. Meyer lemon juice and remaining 1/4 C. sugar in a small pan until the sugar dissolves and the mixture is clear.
 Set aside.

 Carefully place on a baking rack over a sheet pan.
 While the cake is still warm, pour the lemon-sugar mixture slowly over the cake and allow it to soak in.

 For the glaze, combine the confectioners' sugar and lemon juice and pour over the cake.
 Slice and serve!